Ruthann Aron: Career

 Ruthann Aron was born Ruthann Greenzweig in Brooklyn, New York.
 After graduating from Cornell University, she moved to Maryland with her husband and two young children, acquired a law degree at Catholic University and became a real estate developer.
 Aron completed several big deals and became a member of the Montgomery County Planning Board.
-In 1994, she lost Maryland's Republican Senate nomination to former Tennessee Senator Bill Brock, who was in turn defeated by Democratic incumbent Paul Sarbanes.
-After Brock lost to Sarbanes, Aron sued Brock for slander based on comments he made about her implying that she had been criminally convicted of fraud during her business career.
+In 1994, she lost Maryland's Republican Senate nomination to former Tennessee Senator Bill Brock, who was in turn defeated by the Democratic, incumbent Paul Sarbanes.

+After the general election, Aron sued Brock for slander based on comments he had made implying that she had been criminally convicted of fraud during her business career.
 In reality, juries had ruled against Aron in two civil lawsuits in which former business partners accused her of fraud or other offenses.
-A federal judge overturned one of the verdicts, and Aron settled both suits out of court after agreeing to pay about $175,000 in each case.
+A federal judge overturned one of the verdicts, and Aron settled both suits out of court after she agreed to pay about $175,000 in each case.
 At the slander trial, Aron cited Brock's use of the term "convicted" for verdicts that had come in civil court.
-Lawyer Arthur G. Kahn, who had prosecuted one of the fraud cases, testified against Aron at the February 1996 trial, which Aron lost.
-Nonetheless, it was the first time that a losing federal candidate was able to get the winner into court over words spoken in a campaign.
+The lawyer Arthur G. Kahn, who had prosecuted one of the fraud cases, testified against Aron at the February 1996 trial, which Aron lost.
+Nonetheless, it was the first time that a losing federal candidate got the winner to court over words spoken in a campaign.

 Contract killings

-Aron was arrested in June 1997 for trying to hire a hitman; she had approached William "Billy" Mossberg, a local landfill owner, who immediately went to the police.
+Aron was arrested in June 1997 for trying to hire a hitman.
+She had approached William "Billy" Mossberg, a local landfill owner, who immediately went to the police.
 Secretly working with investigators, Mossberg met with Aron and agreed to murder her husband and Kahn.
-At the time of her arrest, Aron was planning to run, as a Democrat, for an at-large seat on the Montgomery County Council.
+At the time of her arrest, Aron was planning to run as a Democrat for an at-large seat on the Montgomery County Council.
 She was removed from the Planning Board two months after her arrest.

 In Aron's first trial, she used nine expert witnesses to argue that a brain injury and childhood abuse had rendered her incapable of realizing that what she was doing was illegal.
 She was diagnosed as having borderline personality disorder by multiple psychiatrists.
 One juror held out on her behalf, and a mistrial was declared.
-In July 1998, Aron pleaded no contest, and in November 1998 she was sentenced to two consecutive 18-month prison sentences.
+In July 1998, Aron pleaded no contest, and in November 1998, she was sentenced to two consecutive 18-month prison sentences.